jindotori/android-news-kotlin/README.md

 This is a well-maintained API which returns information in a JSON format.

 ### API Key Note
-You need to insert your API key.
+You need to insert your API key from [this page](https://open-platform.theguardian.com/access/).

 ### Features
 * MVVM